giserh/docker-mapproxy/README.md

     mapproxy.compat.modules.__dir__()

 The output should show the 'escape' function is available, but fails in the released 1.12.
-I plan on using the released package at 1.13.
+I plan on using the released package at 1.13, should it ever come out.

 ## Configure

 The default in the example is to use multiple services.
 That's defined in the files globals.yaml, city-aerials.yaml and county-aerials.yaml.

+The next version will use a separate mapproxy container for each service.

 You can edit the start_mapproxy.py and use mapproxy.yaml if you want a single service only.

-### Set up .env

-Copy sample.env to .env and edit it with your own information.

-The first time you run, docker will create a mapproxy_files volume and put the default mapproxy.yaml into it, under config/.
-Refer to the mapproxy.org documentation on the files that could go in there.

-I will put some sample files in examples/ for you.

 ### Check this project's config